silent-entertainment/claxiom/README.md

 ### With [`roswell`](https://github.com/roswell/roswell) and [`qlot`](https://github.com/fukamachi/qlot)

 _These help you manage Common Lisp distributions.
-They are usefull not only for running cl-notebook, but for any other CL project, so consider them regardless of whether you want this project._
+They are usefull not only for running claxiom, but for any other CL project, so consider them regardless of whether you want this project._

 - Install [`roswell`](https://github.com/roswell/roswell)
 - Install [`qlot`](https://github.com/fukamachi/qlot)